 I have been twice.
-Once on my European trip in May 2017 and then again in December 2018 with my boyfriend.
+Once on my European trip in May 2017 and then again in December 2018 with Harry.
 It was a brilliant experience both times and you should visit more than once as well.
 For the most romantic experience, my recommendation would be to go in December.

 Coming to Slovenia feels like stepping into a fairy tale.
 It’s no wonder the Soca Valley was used to film Prince Caspian- when you are there you just can’t believe its a real place.
 I remember when I was on the bus to Bovec I just kept staring out the window in disbelief.
 I had never seen water that colour before.
 Slovenia is made up of breath taking natural scenery and the whole country deserves credit but I will try to keep the focus on Ljubljana itself for now.